-

 Do employees/other stakeholders have any specific approval, consultation or other rights?

-In principle, Liechtenstein labour laws are fairly liberal.
-Nonetheless, the legal framework takes into account certain EU Directives in this regard.
+In principle, Liechtenstein labour laws are fairly liberal and to some extent employer-friendly.
+Nonetheless, the legal framework takes into account the mandatory standards of certain EU Directives regarding the rights of employees.
 Therefore, some requirements to inform or consult with the target’s employees or employee representative body can be applicable.
-Nonetheless, neither these bodies nor labour unions can prevent a transaction from being closed.
+The planned implementation of the directive on cross-border conversions, mergers and spin-offs is also intended to improve the protection of employees.
+Therefore, the Merger Codetermination Act (MCA) will be completely revised.
+Nonetheless, neither these bodies nor labour unions can prevent a transaction from being performed.

 Specific transactions may require additional steps such as the information of the employees in a crossborder merger.